LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 Personal Data Deletion API allows brands to comply with the European Union's Right to be Forgotten requirement (a part of the GDPR).
 This API will permanently delete any personal data that the consumer requests to be deleted.
 Once the data has been deleted there is no way to restore it.

-This personal data that will be deleted may include full conversation transcripts, hosted files or links sent by the consumer, survey free text answers and consumer's PII (personally identifiable information).
-Data will be deleted within 20 days from the time the deletion request has being approved (explination about the approval process can be found bellow).
+Personal data may include full conversation transcripts, hosted files or links sent by the consumer, survey free text answers and consumer's PII (personally identifiable information).
+Data will be deleted within 20 days from the time the deletion request was made final (explanation regarding when requests are made final can be found below).

 **Note**: what this document refers to as "deletion" is actually the masking of specific, personal data by replacing it with generic text in the following format: *** LP deleted data ***